fongandrew/gulp-typescript-ref/README.md

 what it's supposed to do.

 **This plugin is NOT a replacement for `gulp-typescript`.
-It is mean to be used in conjunction with it.**
+It is meant to be used in conjunction with it.**

 Install with `npm install gulp-typescript-ref --save-dev`